KieMerr17/surfs-up/README.md

 <br>

 ### Accessibility
 The WAVE WebAIM web accessibility evaluation tool was used to ensure the website met high accessibility standards.
 All pages pass with 0 errors.
-The alerts on the page are due to Home Page link being near the Link through the logo being in close proximity of oneanother.
+The alerts on the pages are due to Home Page link being near the Link to the homepage through the logo being in close proximity of one another.

 <details><summary>Home Page</summary>
 <img src="docs/validation/index-wave.png">